julianlam/feps/fep/4adb/fep-4adb.md

 1. The URI determines the domain denoted by `domain(URI)`
 2. The URI doesn't determine the domain

 In case 1, it is clear that we associate `ActivityStreams(URI, domain(URI))` to the URI.
 In case 2, we will use the domain associated with the `@id` of the document the document the URI appeared in.
 If the document was received through a POST request and doesn't contain an `id`, or the `id` is an URI, the domain the POST request originated from should be used.
 In this case a verification that the URI can be associated with the object MUST be performed.
-This can for example be achieved throuh [FEP-c390](https://codeberg.org/fediverse/fep/src/branch/main/feps/fep-c390.md).
+This can for example be achieved through [FEP-c390](https://codeberg.org/fediverse/fep/src/branch/main/feps/fep-c390.md).

 ## Examples